 But she’s not completely living in a fantasy.
 There are real boys in her world.
-Boys, for example, at Camp Barnabas, where kids with special needs go for the same summer camp experience as typical kids get.
+Boys, for example, at Camp Barnabas, where kids with special needs go for the same summer camp experience as typical kids.
 According to her counselor this year, Sydney had a date for the big dance and spent the whole evening with him.
-A summer fling.
-Exciting, short-lived but always-remembered.
+A summer fling–exciting, short-lived, but always-remembered.
 What could be more normal?

 One such sweet boy came with us to the pool.
 We walked the perimeter looking for an open spot and as I stopped to say hello to some friends, he and Sydney went on ahead.
-Moments later, as I scanned the crowd to find them, mixed emotions of shock, tenderness, concern and finally realization cycled through me.
+Moments later, I scanned the crowd to find them and mixed emotions of shock, tenderness, concern, and finally realization cycled through me.
 His arm was placed gently and protectively around her back and she was letting him steer her as they walked side by side toward their destination.
-Irrefutable proof that this isn’t all just in her head, it’s really happening.
+Irrefutable proof that this isn’t all just in her head.
+It’s really happening.

 Attuned to the energy between them, I started noticing other things.
-Like when I asked if they wanted to stay or go.
+Like when I asked if they wanted to stay longer or go.
 Touching Sydney on the arm, he gallantly said, “You pick,” and she immediately blushed and became tongue-tied.
 Or like in the car when he grabbed her flowered sun hat and put it on his head.
-“I’m a girl,” he said in a high pitched voice and Sydney burst out laughing.
-He mugged some more, squealed and made feminine hand gestures.
+“I’m a girl,” he said in a high-pitched voice and Sydney burst out laughing.
+He mugged some more, squealing and making feminine hand gestures.
 Sydney exaggerated her laughing, provoking him to throw his beach towel at her.
 She threw it back and hit him in the face.
 More laughing.
 More throwing.
-A stereotypical teenage ritual: delightful to witness, a little scary to contemplate.
+A stereotypical teenage ritual, delightful to witness, a little scary to contemplate.

 In two weeks she’ll turn 14, and as with any girl her age, biochemistry rules her moods and behavior.
 The sequence in hormonal shifts is the same, but while her body progresses forward, there’s a lag behind in her social maturity, her judgment, and self-control.
 Traditionally society viewed people with intellectual disabilities as eternally childlike, devoid of sexual feelings.
 This is simply untrue.
 Those with special needs have the same human needs for intimacy as everyone else.
-She’s alive with passion.
+Sydney is alive with passion.
 She feels.
 She responds.
-And that is precisely what worries me.
+And, as her mom, that is precisely what worries me.

-Parenting any teenager through the perils of their own developing sexuality is challenging, and Steven and I have already navigated it twice.
+Parenting any teenager through the perils of their own developing sexuality is challenging and Steven and I have already navigated it twice.
 But how is it done when that teen has Down syndrome?
 The best we can do is approach this as another stage in her life path.
-Where she needed more time and extra guidance to walk and to talk, so will she need patience and supervision to learn about love and about herself, in all her complexity.
+Where she needed more time and extra guidance to walk and to talk, to read and write, so will she need patience and supervision to learn about love and about herself, with all the complexities.
 I have no doubt she is capable.
 Sydney is bright and sensitive to others; she lives through her heart.
 To presume she can’t handle intimacy is to thwart her opportunities for experiencing the full spectrum of human relationships.
 Our job is to keep her safe while teaching her—without shame—what is appropriate, and at the same time, give her the confidence she needs to pursue her heart’s desire.

 A poignant documentary, Monica and David tells the love story of a man and woman, both with Down syndrome, who, through the support of their families, get married and embark on a life together.
 Their tale is a classic story as beautiful as any of two people in love, but soon the realities of living with intellectual abilities must be balanced with their commitment to each other.
 The film explores the fine line between independence and their need for assistance.
 Monica and David’s love for each other make this an inspirational story of courage and perseverance, for anyone, but especially for people with DS and their families.